MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

    ![Step command in left navigation](media/left-nav-step.PNG "Step command in left navigation")

-2. Enter your instructional text in the rectangle in the middle of the Step card screen.
+2. Enter your instructional text in the blue rectangle in the middle of the screen.

    ![Step Editor](media/step-editor.PNG "Step Editor")